glennmckechnie/weewx-WXgraphic/README.md

-## The next step - editing the php and trialling changes.
+## The next (Optional) step - editing the php and trialling changes.

 Everything is working as it should, BUT...
-You've changed the fonts, don't like the layout, colors, whatever.
+You want to change the fonts, don't like the layout, colors, whatever.

 The fastest and the safest way to make changes to that existing *working* layout is to edit the php files directly.